gibson042/message-format-wg/experiments/stasm/spec/syntax.md

    `.properties`, YAML, XML, inlined as string literals in programming languages, etc.
    This includes a future _MessageResource_ specification.

+1. Simple messages that do not use any placeholders or selectors should (as far as possible) be represented in the syntax with no additional characters than their actual contents.

 ### Design Restrictions

 The syntax specification takes into account the following design restrictions: